mdprain/uqcyber-beginner-guide/README.md

 ### CTF Checklists

 Sometimes, you're going to run out of ideas on what to do when trying to find a flag in a CTF.
-These following links are great "checklists" to go through whenever you're in that situation!
+These following links are great checklists to go through whenever you're in that situation!

 - **CTF Katana** - https://github.com/JohnHammond/ctf-katana - This is John Hammond's most comprehensive checklist that covers every category you'll find in a CTF.
 - **CTF checklist for beginners** - https://fareedfauzi.gitbook.io/ctf-checklist-for-beginner/ - Another checklist which is suited more for beginners, but still very helpful.